tokers/lua-resty-http2/README.markdown

 Corresponding actions will be taken automatically inside this method like building the new dependencies.

-In case of failure, `nil` and a Lua string which describes the error reason will be given.
+In case of failure, `nil` and an error code will be given.

 [Back to TOC](#table-of-contents)